Fundrise: 2021-present

 In 2021, Fundrise received $300 million in credit from Goldman Sachs to invest in developing single family homes in the Sun Belt.

 As of 2022, Fundrise had close to 350,000 investors, the majority of whom were aged 25-40.
 Since 2021, the equity portion of its portfolio has doubled from $1.5 billion to over $3 billion.
 While total dollar holdings (including project debt) stood around $6 billion.

 By late 2022, Fundrise launched its Innovation Fund, enabling non-accredited retail investors to participate in venture capital opportunities, particularly in AI and fintech.
 In January 2023, Fundrise launched its Opportunistic Credit Fund.
 The fund focuses on accredited investors, providing high-yield and real estate-backed debt investments to combat reduced bank lending and rising interest rates across the market.

 In March 2024, Fundrise secured $770 million credit facility from J.P.
 Morgan aimed at growing its portfolio across the Sun Belt.

 In July 2025, financial technology company SoFi began offering funds from Fundrise’s Innovation Fund.
 As of 2025, the Innovation Fund has raised over $252 million with around 74,000 active investors.
 The portfolio includes companies such as OpenAI, Anthropic, Ramp, and Omni.

+In January 2026, the United States Department of Homeland Security purchased a warehouse near Hagerstown, Maryland from FRIND-Hopewell, a shell company set up by Fundrise.
+The Maryland congressional delegation sent a letter to DHS stating that they understood the purpose of the transaction was to covert the warehouse into a holding facility for immigration detainees.